-AllTrails categorizes each trail using three different route types:
+AllTrails categorises each trail using three different route types:

 Point-to-Point trails start and end in different locations.
 These routes are often part of a multi-day hiking or backpacking trip or segments of a long distance trail such as the Appalachian Trail or Pacific Crest Trail.

 NOTE: All trail distances provided are for the total length of the mapped route.
-For example, a 10 mile loop, or out-and-back trail, is 10 miles total from start to finish.
+For example, a 10 mile circular, or out-and-back trail, is 10 miles total from start to finish.